My current research interests include the following topics:

 - The effects of elite institutions on social change initiatives, including contemporary efforts to more centrally engage impacted communities and address power dynamics, wealth and race within organizing coalitions

-For more information about Policy Patrons, see my recent Ford School book talk, available here.
+For more information about Policy Patrons, see my March 2017 Ford School book talk, available here.

 Downloadable publications are available below: